Shyama Zutshi

 Shyama Zutshi (8 February 1910 – 1953) was a Bollywood actress who was the first Kashmiri woman who joined films in 1934.

 Early life

 Shyama Zutshi was born at the Anand Bhavan in Allahabad.
 She was the daughter of Barrister Pandit Ladli Prasad Zutshi who was the only son of Patrani (Sister of Motilal Nehru).
-She was admitted to Sacred Heart Convent, Lahore by her mother Lado Rani.
+She was admitted to Sacred Heart Convent School, Lahore by her mother Lado Rani.
 She was fluent in English, Gujarati, Marathi, Urdu, Kashmiri and Hindi.
 She was also proficient in horse riding, singing and dancing.

 Career and personal life

 After passing her BA examination Shyama Zutshi joined Hindi cinema.
 Her first movie was Shiv Bhakti (1934).
 She later acted in many films like Majnu (1935) and Khooni Jadugar (1939).
 Her major hit was Karwan-E-Hayat (1935) in which she acted with K. L. Saigal, T. R. Rajakumari, Pahari Sanyal, and Rattan Bai.